-Whenever you want to save all your open tabs, activate Bardeen (or hit OPTİON + B) and run this playbook.
+Whenever you want to save all your open tabs, activate Bardeen (Press Option + B on Mac or Alt + B on Windows on your keyboard) and run this playbook.
 It will save all the information like tab title, URL and favIcon.

 💪Pro tip: Looking to take your tab management game to the next level?
 Check out our other playbooks like Open all links in text as new browser tabs and Close all inactive browser tabs that will help you do that.

 This playbook saves me at least 1 hour every day.
 It used to take me a significant amount of time to scrape leads from various platforms manually.